coderefinery/DEPRECATED-software-licensing/talk.md

   once you change affiliation (you might need to inform your university)

 Nobody can take away code from you if you develop in your free time on your hardware using your own network.

 ---

-## These slides are an expression of an idea

-- Are you allowed to share them?

----